 If you're restoring a 1980's Bianchi and not certain why there are many variations in the brake sets used, and reckon your X4 should have the Campag delta brakes, think again, some thought they weren't up to the task for racing, see this excellent summary at Classic Lightweights I'm guessing the German importer specified swapping out the C-Record delta brakes for the Super record brakes because it was widely known that the delta's weren't popular.

-The head badge was engraved into the head tube, the frame was Columbus SLX, the bike was team issue, and the group set (apart from the Weinmann brakes and rims) was C-Record, complete with 1986 Colorado Springs World Championship decal.
-Pantograph detailing on head stem and frame.
-Seat stay attachment-end is painted, not chromed, with pantograph detailing.
-This all matches the German price list description of a professional racing frame – January 1986.
+The head badge was engraved into the head tube, the frame was Columbus SLX, the bike was team issue complete with 1986 Colorado Springs World Championship decal, and the group set (apart from the Weinmann Carrera 400 brakes and Weinmann Carrera rims) was 1st gen Campagnolo Corsa Record.
+Pantograph detailing on the head stem and frame.
+Engraved top-eyes are painted, not chromed.
+Lugs, fork crown and BB all investment cast.
+This all matches the German price list description of a professional racing frame - January 1986.

 These models received plain dark blue Bianchi decals in 1987.

-The X4 was separated from other models by colouring one portion of the decal in gold.
+The X4 was separated from other models by colouring the bottom "wing" portion of the decal in gold.
 Interestingly, our X4 team bikes of 1987 were finished with the plain blue decals, and no pump peg.
-Making these ten 1987 team issue X4′s just that little more unique.
+Making these ten 1987 team issue X4's just that little more unique.

 Finally take a look at the fork crown - if you look carefully through all of the Bianchi catalogues for each year, you begin to see the evolution of the treatment of the fork crown.
 There were subtle changes every couple of years in deference to the changing fashions in frame design.